 In keeping with our efforts to support and encourage diversity and inclusion, we have undertaken several initiatives.
-Those efforts include the introduction of a formal Diversity Policy for our Board of Directors and Senior Management with aspirational targets for female Board representation, and additional disclosure on workforce composition such as our Equal Employment Opportunity report (EEO-1) that we are providing in conjunction with our 2022 Sustainability Report.
+Those efforts include the introduction of a formal Diversity Policy for our Board of Directors and Senior Management with aspirational targets for female Board representation - a target we achieved in November 2022 with the addition of Andrea E. Bertone to our Board.
+We also provided additional disclosure on workforce composition such as our Equal Employment Opportunity report (EEO-1) that we are providing in conjunction with our 2023 Sustainability Report.

 We also incorporated diversity and inclusion topics into Servant Leadership training and annual manager assessments in order to ensure that all employees are valued, feel empowered to contribute and are positioned for advancement opportunities.
-Additionally, we enhanced recruiting practices to ensure the broadest candidate pools, offered monthly diversity and inclusion training modules, and established financial commitments to organizations that focus on racial inequities and that support women and children at risk.
+Additionally, we have enhanced recruiting practices to ensure the broadest candidate pools, offered monthly diversity and inclusion training modules, established financial commitments to organizations that focus on racial inequities and that support women and children at risk.
 We also supported the development of resource groups including our Women's Network and Veterans' S.E.R.V.E. group.
-We anticipate expanding the resource groups in 2023.